An Ecosystem-Based Conservation Framework for Oyster Reefs

 coastal management, conservation planning, Decision support tool, Ecosystem models, population connectivity

-The project team will identify challenges to sustaining sport fish nursery habitats, map out realistic management strategies, and plan research that informs management choices.
+The project team identified challenges to sustaining sport fish nursery habitats, mapped out realistic management strategies, and planned research that informs management choices.

 Coastal Bird Conservation